deeppavlov/DeepPavlov/README.md

 ### Warning!
 As of `version 0.1.0` all models, embeddings and other downloaded data for provided configurations are by default downloaded to the `.deeppavlov` directory in current user's home directory.
- This can be changed on per-model base by changing a `ROOT_PATH` [variable](http://docs.deeppavlov.ai/en/latest/intro/config_description.html#variables) or related fields one by one in model's configuration file.
+ This can be changed on per-model base by modifying a `ROOT_PATH` [variable](http://docs.deeppavlov.ai/en/latest/intro/config_description.html#variables) or related fields one by one in model's configuration file.

+In configuration files, for all components, dataset readers and iterators `"name"` and `"class"` fields are combined into the `"class_name"` field.

 # Hello Bot in DeepPavlov